Overview of Chronic Pain

 Incidence and Prevalence of Chronic Pain

 According to the Centers for Disease Control and Prevention, chronic pain is the leading cause of disability in the United States.
-Chronic pain occurs in as many as 90% of cancer patients and often is undertreated.
+Chronic pain occurs in as many as 90 percent of cancer patients and often is undertreated.